cgradwohl/nwrl-cdk/README.md

 🔎 **Smart, Fast and Extensible Build System**

+## TODOs

+- [] create a custom plugin to generate a cdk service: https://nx.dev/packages/nx-plugin

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.